 England hit with £26,000 UEFA fine for laser pointer shone at Schmeichel in Euro 2020 semi-final

-England have been fined £26,000 by UEFA after a laser pointer was shone at Denmark's Kasper Schmeichel during Wednesday's Euro 2020 semi-final.
+England have been fined £26,000 by UEFA after a laser pointer was shone at Denmark's Kasper Schmeichel by someone in the crowd during Wednesday's Euro 2020 semi-final.

 The laser was shone in the face of the Denmark goalkeeper as he prepared to face Harry Kane's penalty in extra-time.